jlandersen/vscode-kafka/docs/Producing.md

 # Producing messages

-Producing can be done by creating a `.kafka` file.
-Write simple producers using the following format:
+Define simple producers in a [.kafka](KafkaFile.md#kafkafile) file, using the following format:

 ```
 PRODUCER keyed-message